Geneseo, Kansas

 Geneseo is a city in Rice County, Kansas, United States.
 As of the 2020 census, the population of the city was 236.

 History

 For millennia, the land now known as Kansas was inhabited by Native Americans.
 In 1803, most of modern Kansas was secured by the United States as part of the Louisiana Purchase.
 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
 In 1867, Rice County was founded.

 Geneseo was founded in 1886.
 It was named after Geneseo, Illinois.

+In 2022, Geneseo was named the UFO capital of Kansas.
+The Geneseo City Museum highlights local history and writings on extraterrestrials.

 Geography

-According to the United States Census Bureau, the city has a total area of 0.58 sqmi, all of it land.
+According to the United States Census Bureau, the city has a total area of 0.58 sqmi, all land.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Geneseo has a humid subtropical climate, abbreviated "Cfa" on climate maps.